natehacker/Teacher-Hub-/README.md

 ## Entity relationships

-The app will enables instructors to create, read, update, and delete classes, students, and assignments they've added after registering.
+The app enables instructors to create, read, update, and delete classes, students, and assignments they've added to a "digital classroom" after registering.

+Here is the entity relationship between these models:

 ![ERD](/readmeAssets/teacherHub_erd.png)